 - Call and ask questions about the equipment and procedures.

 Don’t wait to start the process if you are ready to explore vitamin C IV therapy.
-Call a Lyme-literate doctor today.
+Find a Lyme-literate doctor today.